 What Is a Fee-Only Financial Advisor?

-Fee-only financial advisors only earn money through the fees their clients pay.
+Fee-only financial advisors earn money exclusively through the fees that their clients pay.
 The fees you’ll pay for investment management services are often calculated as a percentage of assets under management (AUM).
-For instance, you might pay 1% of the value of all of your assets that are under your advisor’s management.
+For instance, you might pay 1% of the value of all your assets that are under your advisor’s management.
 Other times, asset-based fees are calculated according to a graduated table of rates.
 You might pay 1% for all assets up to $2 million in AUM, 0.75% for the next $3 million and 0.65% on all assets above that amount.

 Advisors often charge a flat fee or an hourly rate for financial planning or consulting services.
 These fees typically vary depending on the complexity of the work and the amount of assets under consideration.
 Some fee-only advisors may also charge a performance-based fee that’s contingent upon how well your investments perform.

 A fee-only advisor doesn’t receive payment from any other source.
 As we already defined, all of their income is based on the services they provide to clients and the amount of assets under their management.
 If the advisor makes money in any other way, especially if it is from a source other than client fees, the advisor is not fee-only.

 Fee-based financial advisors also make money through the fees their clients pay.
 Just as with fee-only advisors, these fees are often based on a percentage of AUM.
 However, the advisor also may charge clients flat fees, hourly fees or performance-based fees.

 Unlike fee-only advisors, fee-based advisors may also earn money through other means.
 Here are three main ways that fee-based advisors could make money:

 - From brokerage commissions when acting as a broker-dealer.
 If your financial advisor is also a broker-dealer, they will earn commissions for executing trades.
 The advisor could also sell or buy securities from you, potentially earning a spread.